basacul/nodejs_tutorial/README.md

 	printGuestList(){ console.log(`Guest list for ${this.name}`);}
 };
 ````
-Funny enough, if an array is defined and you use forEach, then it is not bound for each value - you don't need this in this case - such as
+Funny enough, if an array is defined and you use forEach, then it is not bound to each value - you don't need "this" for each value - such as
 ````
 const event = {
 	name: 'Birthday Party',